paulfurber/sdlsumo/README.md

 Dimiter "malkia" Stanev for UFO - a superb all-singing, all-dancing Luajit ffi library.
-Check it out at http://github.com/malkia/ufo SDLSumo's SDL bindings are pinched lock, stock and barrel from here.
+Check it out at http://github.com/malkia/ufo SDLSumo's SDL bindings benefited greatly from looking at this code.

 Steve Donovan, author of the Penlight Lua libraries (http://github.com/stevedonovan/Penlight).
 He's a great Lua programmer